CraftAcademy/ca_course_2/week-1-programming-basics-rubyt/understanding-the-problem-workshop.md

 #### Draw a Picture

 Flowcharts are a modeling technique that can help you visualize a flow of actions, data inputs and outcomes.
-Here
+Here's a very simple flowchart for the process of withdrawing funds from an ATM.

 ![](/assets/atm_flowchart_1.png)